ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/transitionRadiation.rst

 In order to consider the radiation only of particles with a gamma higher than a specific threshold.
 In order to do that, the radiating particle species needs the flag ``transitionRadiationMask`` (which is initialized as ``false``) which further needs to be manipulated, to set to true for specific (random) particles.

-It can also avoid division by 0 errors in the transition radiation output, which are caused by slowly, but transversely moving electrons.

 Using a filter functor as:

 .. code:: cpp